Top 10 · MN

 - Prosthodontists in MinnesotaCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in MinnesotaCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in MinnesotaCommunity dental health and policy practitioners.

-- Dentist Anesthesiologists in MinnesotaSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in MinnesotaSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in MinnesotaSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in MinnesotaSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in MinnesotaTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in MinnesotaDentists with general or unspecified focus.
+- Dentists in MinnesotaDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in Minnesota ranked?
+How are these oral and maxillofacial pathologists in Minnesota ranked?

 Minnesota's Medicaid program is Minnesota Health Care Programs.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Minnesota Health Care Programs provider directory (https://mn.gov/dhs/people-we-serve/seniors/health-care/health-care-programs/).How do I check a oral & maxillofacial pathologist's license in Minnesota?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Minnesota Health Care Programs provider directory (https://mn.gov/dhs/people-we-serve/seniors/health-care/health-care-programs/).How do I check an oral and maxillofacial pathologist's license in Minnesota?

 Use the Minnesota Board of Dentistry license-lookup at https://mn.gov/boards/dentistry/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.